M.A. (Master of Arts)

 Master’s Examination: Upon the completion of all required coursework, students must take a final master’s examination in order to graduate.
 Students will compile, in consultation with their faculty advisers, reading lists on works appropriate to their research area.
 These reading lists should include a balance of theoretical works, primary and secondary sources.
 Students will need to complete successfully a one-week long, take home examination based on the materials from their reading lists.

-If you are interested in receiving program updates, please fill out the form below
+If you are interested in receiving program updates, please on the link below